-Our board of directors has determined, upon the recommendation of our Nominating and Corporate Governance Committee, that each of our directors, except for David Hallal (who serves as our Chief Executive Officer and Chairman), Vikas Sinha (who serves as our President and Chief Financial Officer) and Juan Vera (who was employed by the Company within the last three years), has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of the director independence standards of the Nasdaq Stock Market, or Nasdaq, rules and the SEC.
-In March 2021, we announced that Diana Brainard, M.D., a member of our Board since July 2020, was appointed Chief Executive Officer effective as of May 17, 2021, at which time she will no longer be an independent director.
-David Hallal, who has served as our Chairman and Chief Executive Officer since September 2018, will continue in the role of Executive Chairman of the Board following Dr. Brainard's appointment.
+Our board of directors has determined, upon the recommendation of our Nominating and Corporate Governance Committee, that each of our directors, except for Diana Brainard (who serves as our Chief Executive Officer), David Hallal (who was employed by the Company within the last three years), Vikas Sinha (who serves as our President and Chief Financial Officer) and Juan Vera (who was employed by the Company within the last three years), has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of the director independence standards of the Nasdaq Stock Market, or Nasdaq, rules and the SEC.
 At least annually, our board of directors will evaluate all relationships between us and each director in light of relevant facts and circumstances for the purposes of determining whether a material relationship exists that might signal a potential conflict of interest or otherwise interfere with such director's ability to satisfy his or her responsibilities as an independent director.
 Based on this evaluation, our board of directors will make an annual determination of whether each director is independent within the meaning of Nasdaq and SEC independence standards.